-- 24.1 The parties shall be liable for any damages they cause to the other party if they fail to prove that they are not at fault.
-Liability for personal injury is unlimited. - 24.2 The parties shall be liable for the conduct of their auxiliary staff and any third parties engaged (e.g. subcontractors, suppliers, substitutes) as well as for their own staff.
+- 24.1 The parties shall bear liability for any loss, damage or injury cased to the other party, unless it can be proved that the relevant party was not at fault.
+Liability for personal injury shall be unlimited. - 24.2 The parties shall bear liability for the conduct of the auxiliary persons and third parties whom they involve (e.g. subcontractors, suppliers) in the same manner as for their own.

-25. Changes to services
+25. Variations

-- 25.1 The parties shall be entitled to submit a proposal to change the services in writing at any time. - 25.2 If Swiss Post wishes to make a change, the service provider shall advise in writing within 20 days whether the change is possible and the effects that it will have on the services to be provided and on the fee and any deadlines.
-It may not withhold consent to a change proposed by Swiss Post if the change is objectively possible and the overall nature of the services to be provided is preserved.
-Swiss Post shall decide within 20 days of receipt of the communication whether the change is to be implemented. - 25.3 If the service provider wishes to make a change, Swiss Post shall be entitled to accept or reject such a proposal within 20 days of receipt of the communication. - 25.4 Changes, especially changes of the scope of the services, the fee and the deadlines, must be set out in an addendum to the contract before work commences. - 25.5 The service provider shall continue to work in accordance with the contract while the changes proposed are being considered, unless Swiss Post gives instructions to the contrary.
+- 25.1 The parties shall be entitled to submit a proposal to vary the services in writing at any time. - 25.2 If Swiss Post wishes to make a variation, the service provider shall advise in writing within 20 days whether the variation is possible and the effects that it will have on the services to be provided and on the fee and any deadlines.
+It may not withhold consent to a variation proposed by Swiss Post if the variation is objectively possible and the overall nature of the services to be provided is preserved.
+Swiss Post shall decide within 20 days of receipt of the communication whether the variation is to be implemented. - 25.3 If the service provider wishes to make a variation, Swiss Post shall be entitled to accept or reject such a proposal within 20 days of receipt of the communication. - 25.4 Variations, especially variations of the scope of the services, the fee and the deadlines, must be set out in an addendum to the contract before work commences. - 25.5 The service provider shall continue to work in accordance with the contract while the variations proposed are being considered, unless Swiss Post gives instructions to the contrary.